Medically Reviewed By:

 - Distancing themselves from the family

-- Medicine containers appear in your home – Prescriptions are addictive substances so containers can appear even without prescriptions in the household.
+- Medicine containers appear in your home – Prescriptions are addictive substances so that containers can appear even without prescriptions in the household.

 If you are ready to address the problem of addiction with your child, there are some steps worth taking.
 Becoming more involved in their life can make a huge change in their behaviors.
-For some, this alteration in behavior is all they needed.
+For some, this alteration in behavior is all they need.

 Do not open the discussion about addiction with judgment.
 You must be open and willing to listen to your child.
 It does no good to become angry with them, so remain calm if they admit to using substances.
 According to the Mayo Clinic, the following are ways to engage with your child about addiction.

 - Talk to them about addiction – It is never too late to open up a dialogue about addiction.
 Remember to talk about the harms of addiction but do not enter the conversation already angry about it, especially if they admit to using drugs.